 Arrive José Joaquín de Olmedo International Airport (GYE), Guayaquil, Ecuador anytime on April 30, 2023.
 Flights out can be made after 5:00 PM on May 8, 2023.

 Please see our page How To Prepare For Your Workshop.
 We will send you a detailed information document 90 days before your workshop.
 This document will include specifics of where and when to meet, gear and clothing recommendations, and more.

 - Double occupancy lodging.
 Single available for $300 supplement.
-(Only for Guayaquil hotel.)
+(Hotel only.)

 - All meals, soft drinks, and snacks during the workshop